 Train Rides Board Once Again at Historic Golden Rule Building

-The DGVRR train engine is parked in front of the loading platform behind the Golden Rule Building in Belington, WVThe Belington Revitalization Committee is very excited to be able to offer the first two train rides leaving from the Golden Rule in the 21st Century.
+The Belington Revitalization Committee is very excited to be able to offer the first two train rides leaving from the Golden Rule in the 21st Century.

 With the long-awaited and hard-fought-for rehabilitation of the building complete and the worst of the COVID pandemic in our rear view mirror, the community is coming together for a weekend-long celebration that includes music, games, vendors, and two train rides celebrating Belington and the natural beauty around our town and along the Tygart Valley River.
 See the embedded flyer below for more information about the Old Fashioned Days Festival.